shantel-martinez/shantel-martinez.github.io/index.md

 Here for the wheat breeding candidate seminar, find the pdf [here](./Presentations/SMartinez_WheatBreeding20191120.pdf)

-**Hope you all are enjoyed the ASA/CSSA/SSSA International Meeting.
+**Hope you all enjoyed the ASA/CSSA/SSSA International Meeting.
 Follow the links for my [poster](./Presentations/SMartinez_CayugaMapping_v7.pdf) and [presentation](./Presentations/SMartinez_GenomicPrediction_ASA_20191110.pdf), in addition to my previous [talks](./talks.html).**

 <span style="color:`#023244FF">Are you here to view my qualifications?
 Here is my resume in [**html**](./CV.html) or [**pdf**](./CV/SMartinez_Resume_Nov2019.pdf) format.</span>